nolantait/bevy-starter/TLDR.md

 }
 ```

-These entity events will bubble up a hierarchy of `ChildOf` attached components.
+These entity events will bubble up a hierarchy of `ChildOf` attached components
+depending on if you have set them to auto propagate or not.

 This table summarizes the differences between events and messages: